Solidsoft-Reply/Gs1DigitalLinkLib/README.md

 These methods provide the same functionality as the ten methods provided by the [GS1 Digital Link Compression Prototype](https://github.com/gs1/GS1DigitalLinkCompressionPrototype).
 However, the Library views compression and partial compression as different forms of an uncompressed Digital Link and supports transitions between these three forms through a single method.
 In addition, the library eliminates any need to first decompress a Digital Link before extracting data from it or converting it to an element string.
 Decompression is performed automatically.
 Similarly, an element string or a data representation of a Digital Link can be transformed into a Digital Link in any of the three forms through a single method call.

-All seven methods are implemented as static methods of the **DigitalLinkConvert** class.
+All seven methods are implemented as static methods of the **Gs1DigitalLinkConvert** class.
 They can be used as global methods operating over the data.
 Alternatively, you can use extension methods.
 For example, the following calls in C# to populate elementString1 and elementString2 are equivalent:

 ```cs
 using Solidsoft.Reply.Gs1DigitalLinkLib;